 You can’t improve a system you can’t see.
 A sensible, evidence-backed baseline:

 - Continuous glucose monitoring.
-Repeated glucose spikes are linked to metabolic strain over time; a CGM (such as Levels) shows you yours.
-In people without diabetes, occasional spikes are normal — read trends, not single readings.
+Repeated glucose spikes are linked in observational data to metabolic strain over time; a CGM (such as Levels) shows you yours.
+In people without diabetes, occasional spikes are normal — Stanford CGM work found that people classed as non-diabetic often show frequent glucose excursions, in patterns that vary widely between individuals — and whether CGM use actually improves health outcomes in that group hasn’t been established.
+Read trends, not single readings.

 - Comprehensive blood work.
 Lipids, inflammatory markers, liver and kidney function, hormones — established clinical tools.
 Repeat annually and watch the direction.